JoyMonteiro/bharatsim-tutorial/source/setup.rst

 Java 8 or 11 can be installed from Oracle or through OpenJDK.

-`Download OpenJDK <https://adoptopenjdk.net/>`_.
-OpenJDK 8 or 11 with Hotspot JVM is fine.
+`Download OpenJDK <https://adoptium.net/temurin/releases/?version=11>`_.
+Choose the appropriate operating system with x64 JDK with versions 8 or 11.

 Installing Scala with Coursier
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~